radavis/radavis.github.io/user-manual.md

 Help me to see the alternatives.
 I'm sure I have not considered every possibility.
 How does the situation look from your perspective?
-Help me to see the desired outcomes and your current concerns.
+Help me to see the desired outcomes and tell me your current concerns.

 ### What do people misunderstand about me?

 People often think I'm angry when I'm simply in a mode of quiet contemplation.
 I'm an introvert.
 I live quite a bit in my own brain.
-It might take me a moment to organize my thoughts when I'm verbally expressing what I'm thinking, so, apologies for the awkward pauses when I speak.
+It may take me a moment to organize my thoughts when I'm verbally expressing what I'm thinking.
+I sometimes stop mid-sentence to ensure I'm using the correct vocabulary in order to most clearly express my ideas.

 ### Resources